MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 ## Create a super service principal

-In order to get started quickly we can [create an Azure service principal with the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
-Or we can create a tenant level account (non rbac, no subscription assigned).
+In order to get started we can [create an Azure service principal with the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
+It can either be a tenant level account (non rbac, no Azure subscription assigned) or a `create-for-rbac` service principal.
 The steps to create an application registration and create a service principal object can be found below:

 > Notice, when creating the service principal a password is generated, make sure to store this password securly as you are not going to be able to retriev it.
 The only option get to the secret will be to reset the password.
 Also (!), consider the output when running in automation, e.g. a pipline.
 Make sure to deal with the secret output accordingly.